-Summer is here, and we hope that you and your family are staying happy and healthy.
-If you need ideas to keep your children learning during the break, we have put together this primer of project-based learning activities for children of all ages.
+Summer is here, and if you need ideas to keep your children learning during the break, we have put together this primer of project-based learning activities for children of all ages.

 Project-based learning offers many benefits to students, and it is a great way for children and teens to engage in learning in a fun and interesting way.
 A student can use the summer holiday to explore interests and subjects that he or she would not otherwise have time for during the academic year.
 Other benefits include increased retention and improved academic performance.

 Project-based learning activities help students avoid the “summer slide” that often comes with many weeks away from the classroom.

 Read on for more information on what project-based learning entails, why it is beneficial for students, and useful activities you can create for your children this summer.

 It might be tempting to sit your child in front of a screen or allow him or her to pass the summer days in leisure.
 However, studies have shown that occupying children with project-based learning activities has academic benefits.

 These benefits include:

 Critical thinking skills

 This is because project-based learning encourages children to learn through action.
 They put these skills into practice throughout the activity.
 In the process, a student will “learn by doing,” so to speak.

 When brainstorming activities for your child, use this checklist as a broad guideline for creating projects: